Blog Post View

 IP geolocation data is also employed for proximity analysis and velocity checks to detect fraud.
 Proximity analysis compares the distance between the current transaction’s location and the user’s previous known location or registered address.

 Velocity checks go hand-in-hand with proximity analysis.
 They track how quickly a user’s location changes based on IP addresses.
-If multiple transactions are occurring from distant regions within a short timeframe, it’s a strong indicator of fraud, suggesting that the account or payment details have been compromised.
+If multiple transactions occur from distant regions within a short timeframe, it’s a strong indicator of fraud, suggesting that the account or payment details have been compromised.

 C. IP Reputation Analysis

 Another method of using IP geolocation in fraud detection is through IP reputation analysis.
-Certain IP addresses are more likely to be associated with fraudulent activities.
+Specific IP addresses are more likely to be associated with fraudulent activities.
 These could include:

 • Proxy servers: Often used by cybercriminals to hide their true location